manuelbcr/parallel_systems/assignment_03/assignment_3.md

 So we managed to get rid of the | 00 | cells by serializing by "hand".

+However, we had there some problems that this only worked for certain values.
+So if N=16 for example we have got correct results but for
+N=32 no results.
+The reason for this was, that the edge planes were for the middle rank for even iterations full of zeros but for odd ones correct.
+This was also only for one rank the case.
+The screenshots at /bug show the behaviour.
+As in bug1.jpg can be seen all values are 273 as expected.
+Then in the first iteration from the bottom and top correct planes with full of 273 are received (bug_2.png).
+But in 2nd iteration from the top a very strange plane was received as it van be obtained from bug_3.png.
+Interestingly, in the following iteration
+(bug_3.png) it was correct again.

+We have tried to debug it as intensively as possible but could not manage to solve it...
+Hence, we have written 3D mpi the same way as 2D by linearization of the matrices.

 - Provide a sequential and an MPI implementation, and use MPI's virtual topologies and derived data types features for the latter
 We have used in both cases (2D and 3D) a 1D cartesian topology.
 A multidimensional topology is according to us not useful because then only the number of ranks that have to communicate to is